cp0153/Principal-Component-Analysis-and-Linear-Regression/README.md

 array slicing and mapping.
 Almost all of the array functions involved a map function.

 There is a bit of expression evaluation going on in our project.
-The selectors hold 2 parts a lambda expression that will uses cars and cdrs to get a the column number that corepsonds with the name of the column and a string that is the actual name of the column.
+The selectors hold 2 parts a lambda expression that will uses cars and cdrs to get a the column number that correspond with the name of the column and a string that is the actual name of the column.
 If the symbol 'name is passed to the procedure, the name of the column is returned, Otherwise the lambda expression is returned.
 Also in the plot2D function, the last argument decides if a linear regression should be plotted or not.
 If the symbol 'none is passed then it wont, otherwise it will.
 Although this